St. Philip's College (United States): History

 James Steptoe Johnston, the Second Bishop of West Texas for the Episcopal Church, founded St. Philip’s Normal and Industrial School to educate and train the daughters and granddaughters of emancipated slaves.
 Opening March 1, 1898, the school began as a weekend sewing class for six black girls, taught by Miss Alice G. Cowan, a missionary with the Episcopal Church.

 In 1900, Mrs. Mary E. E. (Snowden) Walker, the daughter of John Baptist Snowden, came from Baltimore to serve as the school administrator.
 She left after two years.

 In 1902, Artemisia Bowden, daughter of a former slave, joined the school as administrator and teacher.
 Miss Bowden served St. Philip’s for 52 years.
 Under her supervision, the school grew from an industrial school for girls into a high school and later, a junior college.

 In 1942, the school, retaining the St. Philip’s Junior College name, affiliated with San Antonio College and the San Antonio Independent School District, marking the end of the college’s era as a private institution.
 This union resulted in what is known today as Alamo Colleges District.

-In December 2023, the college was approved by the Southern Association of Colleges and Schools Commission on Colleges to offer its first bachelor's degree, the Bachelor of Applied Technology Degree in Cybersecurity (BAT).